Cowboys place franchise tag on George Pickens as focus shifts to talks on a long-term deal

 The Cowboys’ Brian Schottenheimer never took issue with Pickens publicly in his first season as a head coach after a quarter-century as an NFL assistant.
 But Pickens and Lamb were benched for the first series in Las Vegas after missing curfew following a casino visit the night before the game.

-Dallas has already reached a $24 million, three-year agreement to re-sign free agent running Javonte Williams.
+Dallas has already reached a $24 million, three-year agreement to re-sign free agent running back Javonte Williams.

 Like Pickens, Williams rejuvenated his career in the 25-year-old’s first season with Dallas.
 His 1,201 yards rushing were the most for a Dallas back since two-time rushing champion Ezekiel Elliott had 1,357 in 2019.